omnscent/omnscent.github.io/README.md

 # About Me

 Welcome to my homepage!
 I am Haotian Huang.
-I am a senior-year undergraduate student major in mathmathics at Sun Yat-sen University.
+I am a graduate student major in Data Science and Machine Learning at National University of Singapore.

 Currently, I'm a research intern supervised by [Yisen Wang](https://yisenwang.github.io/).
 I am interested in self-supervised learning, both theory and application.

 # News

 - 2024.4: A paper [Autoregressive and Mask SSL](https://omnscent.github.io/) has been accepted by ICML 2024.
-- 2024.2: I have received offers for the NUS Master of Science (Mathematics) and NUS Master of Science in Data Science and Machine Learning.
-- 2023.10: I won the **National Scholarship** in the 2022-2023 academic year (**3 awardees** among undergraduates in School of Mathematicals, **Top 1%**).
+- 2023.10: I won the **National Scholarship** in the 2022-2023 academic year (**Top 0.2%** among undergraduates).
 - 2023.1: I won the First prize in Chinese Mathematics Competitions for College Students (Guangdong Division).